blainegarrett/material-node-next-gae-demo/README.md

 # Important Notes for GAE
 * Unlike other runtimes supported by App Engine, you cannot run your application locally via dev_appserver.py or equivalent.
 You must use the node runtime installed to your machine.
-* As of March 13th, 2018 not all Google Cloud and App Engine features are available yet in the EAP.
+* As of Dec 29th, 2018 not all Google Cloud and App Engine features are available yet in the Beta.
-* Remember that Node.js on App Engine Standard is in early access (not even Alpha or Beta).
+* Remember that Node.js on App Engine Standard is in Beta.
 It is provided without guarantee.
 You should not rely on it and only use it for testing purposes.
 Please do not do scale or load testing.
-* Finally, If you need stable Node.js support immediatly, consider using the Flexible Environment which uses dockerized containers on VMs.
+* Finally, If you need stable Node.js support immediately, consider using the Flexible Environment which uses dockerized containers on VMs.
 [More info here](https://cloud.google.com/appengine/docs/flexible/nodejs/)

 # Important Notes for Next.js
 * As of March 13th, 2018, files and folders are automatically skipped during deploy if they start with a `.`.
 This means the default .build directory must be renamed using the `distDir` setting in ./next.config
-* Builds are run locally and not on GAE machines.
-As of the current stable release (5.0.0), Next.js has an issue where absolute paths are embedded into your build files.
-This means once you deploy, GAE cannot resolve the paths and will error.
-This issue is fixed in the canary branch of next.js

 # About the Demo
 This demo is a compilation of [Material UIs Next.js example](https://github.com/mui-org/material-ui/tree/v1-beta/examples/nextjs) and [node-next-gae-demo](https://github.com/blainegarrett/material-node-next-gae-demo) which itself is a combo of the [nextgram](https://github.com/now-examples/nextgram), [custom-server-express](https://github.com/zeit/next.js/tree/master/examples/custom-server-express) and [head-elements](https://github.com/zeit/next.js/tree/master/examples/head-elements) examples from Next.js